Q&A with Joy Duling

 1) Joy, how long have you been doing what you do?

-Like most new business owners, I initially worked with anyone who would hire me, so I experienced a fabulous blend of small business, governmental and nonprofit clients, but I found that the work that resonated most for me seemed to be the support that I would give to association leaders.
+Like most new business owners, I initially worked with anyone who would hire me, so I experienced a fabulous blend of small business, governmental and nonprofit clients, but I found that the work that resonated most for me seemed to be the support that I would give to membership programs.
 I am naturally drawn to those who feel called to achieve a higher purpose and who want to be a beacon for their industry or cause.
 These sorts of leaders are growth-motivated, entrepreneurial and want to see results fast.
 To me, that makes the work feel inspiring and meaningful.

 2) Who are your clients exactly?